Skip to content

 Measurement

 In Guance, all Metrics belong to a Measurement, and we manage the lifecycle of Metrics by Measurement.
-In Prometheus, there is no concept of Measurement.
+However, in Prometheus, there is no concept of Measurement.
 When reporting data through Datakit, you can manually configure the Measurement or generate it automatically based on prefixes.

-Taking the node_network_receive_bytes_total metric as an example, assuming we use Datakit's automatic rules to generate it, this metric will be split into Measurement and Field, namely node and network_receive_bytes_total.
+Taking the node_network_receive_bytes_total metric as an example, assuming we generate it through Datakit's automatic rules, this metric will be split into Measurement and Field parts, which are node and network_receive_bytes_total, respectively.

-The query will also change slightly, continuing with different network interfaces as an example:
+The query format will also change slightly.
+Continuing with the example of different network interfaces:

 node:network_receive_bytes_total{device="eth0"}